 During the Han period 漢 (206 BCE-220 CE), Emperor Xuan 漢宣帝 (r.
 74-49 BCE) adopted the suggestion of Geng Shouchang 耿壽昌 to build state granaries, the so-called "ever normal granaries" (changpingcang 常平倉) in the border regions, in order to supply the garrison troops there.
 The system remained a core part of economic policy until the end of the empire in 1912.
 It was also a component of the reforms in economic policy carried out during the Song period 宋 (960-1279) by Wang Anshi 王安石.

 During the Qing period 清 (1644-1911) a handbook for magistrates called Huangzheng zeli 荒政則例 regulated the purchase of grain by the government and its storage for bad times.
 Yet in practice, there was much abuse with the system.
 Peasants or grain brokers were forced to sell their grain at cutthroat prices, and grain purchases were measured by a large bushel (dadou 大斗), while the grain thrown on the markets was sold by the small bushel (xiaodou 小斗).
-During the Tang period 唐 (618-907) there were cases where the government did not pay at all, and during the Song period the government purchase of grain was by the peasantry perceived to be just a kind of additional tax.
+During the Tang period 唐 (618-907) there were cases where the government did not pay at all the suppliers.
+During the Song period the government purchase of grain was by the peasantry perceived to be just a kind of additional tax.

 Information on the early system can be found in the chapter on "profiteers" (129 Huozhi liezhuan 貨殖列傳) in the history book Shiji 史記 and the chapter on food and commodities (24 Shihuo zhi 食貨志) in the official dynastic history Hanshu 漢書·